sanjiv-65/AI-lab-46/README.md

  Tasks:
 -Implement Bi-directional BFS to minimize the number of nodes explored.<br>
 -Compare the performance of Bi-directional BFS with standard BFS and DFS. <br>
--Visualize the search process (e.g., using a library like networkx in Python).<br>
+-Visualize the search process (e.g., using a library like networkx in Python).